James-Dumas/cctracker/README.md

 * left/right - change frame at current index
 * I - insert new frame before current frame
 * delete - delete current frame
+#### effects bar
+* n - skip to next frame
+* s - stop song
+* t - change speed
+  * value is the speed to set to in hexadecimal
+  * set to 00 to reset to the song's default speed
+* j - jump to frame
+ * value is the index of the frame to jump to in hexadecimal